Daniil87799/Daniil87799/README.md

 # Hello, I’m Daniil
 - Interested in client side programming + gamedev
+- I use TypeScript, Java, but mostly C#
 - Looking for a job
 - You can reach me by email - daniil87799@gmail.com